jerodvenemafm/getting-started-vuejs/README.md

     "sharedSecret": "-your-shared-secret-goes-here-"
 }
 ```
-(See below for more info if you need it!)
+(See "Set up your LiveSwitch Application" below for more info if you need it!)

 **Step 3**: Run the app!
 ```bash